-The Organisation uses the acquisition method of accounting to account for business combinations.
+The Organisation uses the acquisition method of accounting to account for business combinations, regardless of whether equity instruments or other assets are acquired.
 The consideration transferred for the acquisition of a subsidiary is the fair values of the assets transferred, the liabilities incurred and the equity interests issued by the Organisation.
 Acquisition-related costs are expensed as incurred.
 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date.
 On an acquisition-by-acquisition basis, the Organisation recognises any non-controlling interest in the acquiree either at fair value or at the non-controlling interest's proportionate share of the acquiree's net assets.